10 Tips for Selling Yearbook Ads

 8. PROOF CAREFULLY

-When the time comes, whether you’re working on ads over the summer or first thing when school starts, be sure to proof all business ads very carefully.
+If you aren’t using Online Ad Creation and when the time comes, whether you’re working on ads over the summer or first thing when school starts, be sure to proof all business ads very carefully.
 It is best to stop by the business or send a PDF of the ad by email for approval before it is finalized.

 9. COLLECT FUNDS BEFORE PRINTING